aleshaleksey/fansys23/combat.md

 A target moving out of one threatened square into another threatened square may avoid AoOs by declaring "careful movement" and halving their movement speed for the rest of the turn.
 Likewise a combatant may make a roll ["acrobatic"](skills.md#acrobatics) to try and avoid attacks of opportunity when moving through a contiguous set of threatened squares (threshold = [attack bonus of hostile] + 13), on a failure by 5 or more, the one making the acrobatics roll falls prone.

-A character can avoid attacks of opportunity when moving out of a threatened squares (into a square that is not threatened) by using their "main action" to withdraw.
+A character can avoid attacks of opportunity when moving out of a threatened square (into a square that is not threatened) by using their "main action" to withdraw.
 As in the previous case, an "acrobatics" roll can be used to ameliorate the situation.
 In this case a successful roll vs [attack bonus of hostile] + 13 allows one to withdraw as a bonus action, as usual, on a failure by 5 or more, the one making the acrobatics roll falls prone.

 ### Reactions and attacks of opportunity

+Unless otherwise stated, a "reaction" must be declared before the provoking action has resolved (narratively a reaction is initiated when the provoking action is still ongoing and has only just started).
+Thus a combatant does not declare their intent to parry after seeing the enemy's blade pierce their gut.
+Likewise, one cannot declare "counter-spell" after learning that the target has failed its save.
+Reactions which are triggered by specific events such as "taking damage" obviously cannot be declared until the provoking event has happened (in this case the damage has been taken).

-Unless otherwise stated, a "reaction" always resolves after the action that provoked it.
-Exceptions include attacks of opportunity with "Counterstrike II", or "Counter spell".
+Likewise, the provoking action resolves before any reactions to it, although there can be exceptions to this rules.
+Exceptions include attacks of opportunity with "Counterstrike II", or "counter-spelling".
 Likewise, common sense applies, so for example a target that provokes an AoO when moving out of reach (moving out of threatened square) and gets grappled does not leave the attacker's reach.
+Likewise, if the provoking action is a "full round action", "sprint", or takes the whole of a turn or more to complete, the reaction will resolve first (if the reaction is to *begin* an activity that takes at least as long as the provoking action, then the activity begins immediately, but resolves after the action that provokes it).

+Either way, the golden rule with resolving reactions is that they must not break causality.

 #### Attacks of Opportunity Table
 |Action|Provokes AoO|